fenuks/auto-pairs/README.md

         Map <M-(> <M-)> <M-[> <M-]> <M-{> <M-}> <M-"> <M-'> to move character under the cursor to the pair.

+*   g:AutoPairsOnlyWhitespace

+        Default : 0

+        Set it to 1 to skip autopairs unless the following character is whitespace.
+This makes auto-pairs much less aggressive.

 Buffer Level Pairs Setting
 --------------------------